 As with many issues in the healthcare management industry, it is the quintessential paradigm of intended use versus abuse.
 Compounded medications are intended to give personalized care to a specific subset of patients.
 Prospective management is imperative when it comes to all compounds.

 In the heat of the issues surrounding pharmacy and opioids, compounds are emerging as yet another concern to industry payors.
 Whether compounded medications are being used according to their true purpose – to provide a one-of-a-kind medication for a patient with unique needs – or are instead used as a high-cost substitution for commercially available medications, payors must seek resources to help them manage the utilization of these prescriptions.

 CorVel Corporation takes a prospective approach to management by requiring all compounds in their PBM to have prior authorization.
-By sending out communications, all stakeholders including the employer and the adjuster are aware of risks associated with compound utilization.
+By sending out communications, all stakeholders including the employer and the adjuster are aware of the risks associated with compound utilization.
 Additionally, CorVel requires the prescriber to attain a Statement of Medical Necessity, in order to receive justification for the compound.
 Combined with attestations required from the pharmacy – on the part of the FDA – patient safety is at the forefront.

 For compounds filled outside of the PBM, a series of bill review system alerts, requesting the same letters of medical necessity and attestation, helps cut excessive costs and reduce patient risk, as does CorVel’s leverage within our network.
-Required justification for filling a compounded medication and proactive management are in the best interest of injured workers’ health and payors’ pharmacy spend.
+Required justification for filling a compounded medication and proactive management is in the best interest of injured workers’ health and payors’ pharmacy spend.